Eutely: Hydatina senta

 Until 2001, roundworm species Caenorhabditis elegans was considered to be the model organism for complete cell constancy.
 However, research has unveiled that in the epidermis of these organisms, as the mean cell number increased, as did the variance in cell number within that species.
 These studies revealed that variability in most taxa assumed to be eutelic is not abnormally low.
 A relationship between mean cell number and cell number variation was established following a law possessing an exponent of 2 upon a variety of multicellular eutelic taxa.

-Hydratina senta (Phylum Rotifera, Order Bdelloidea) is a species of rotifers which demonstrate the most complete cell constancy of any species studied before 1912.
+Hydatina senta (Phylum Rotifera, Order Bdelloidea) is a species of rotifers which demonstrate the most complete cell constancy of any species studied before 1912.
 Studies have revealed 958 somatic cells in female Hydatina.
 Hydatina somatic cell nuclei have spatial zones and are easily counted and compared to other counts from that of the same species.
 The cells from gastric glands and the vitellarium of Hydatina were examined, counted, and statistically analyzed.
 These cells were chosen because of their prominent nuclei which aided in counting.
 All gastric glands contained six nuclei with no variation from that value, and of 770 vitellaria studied, 767 showed eight nuclei, with two showing ten nuclei and one showing twelve.
 However, it was concluded that these variants were in a phase of senescence before they returned to their original complete cell count.